hoangsonww/DocuThinker-AI-App/README.md

 <h2 id="-overview">📖 Overview</h2>

 The **DocuThinker** app is designed to provide users with a simple, AI-powered document management tool.
 Users can upload PDFs or Word documents and receive summaries, key insights, and discussion points.
-Additionally, users can chat with an AI using the document's content for further clarifications.
+Additionally, users can chat with an AI using the document's content for further clarification.

 **DocuThinker** is created using the **FERN-Stack** architecture, which stands for **Firebase, Express, React, and Node.js**.
 The backend is built with Node.js and Express, integrating Firebase for user authentication and MongoDB for data storage.
 The frontend is built with React and Material-UI, providing a responsive and user-friendly interface.